gpxl-dev/airswap-big-swaps-discord-bot/readme.md

 LOG_ALL_SWAPS=
 ```

-- `SWAP_CONTRACT_ADDRESS` is the eth address of the "Light" contract - you can find it [here](https://docs.airswap.io/contract-deployments)
 - `INFURA_PROJECT_ID` if you want to use your own API key for Infura.
 (I'm not sure if ethers will sometimes use other providers)
 - `DISCORD_BOT_TOKEN` bot token for discord
 - `DISCORD_CHANNEL_ID` the id of the channel to send the swap alerts to.
 You can get this by enabling developer mode in Discord's "advanced" user settings, then right clicking the desired channel and clicking "Copy Id".